Freezing and working with Spent Grain

 -

-Don’t call the bar.
+Don’t call the bar on the telephone!
 Bartenders (bless them) usually don’t know when the grain was set out or how to handle it for food use.

 -